 He said he loved me.
-I was attracted and attached to it.
+I was attracted to him.

-Many of us treat each other like this, we hide, we scream, we shut ourselves up.
-We don't face our fears.
-It will be due to our deepest insecurities, the ones we know we have and don't want to see.
+Many of us treat ourselves this way, hiding, shouting, shutting ourselves off.
+We don't confront our fears.
+Is it due to our deepest insecurities, the ones we know we have but don't want to acknowledge?

-In love, sex and relationships I meet other couples and individuals who I interview, listen to and take photographs of.
+In love, sex and relationships I confront my mind/trap by meeting other couples and individuals whom I interview, listen to, and photograph.